jeffreycao1998/shopify-clone/README.md

-## I don't take credit for any of the UI/UX.
 The goal of this project is produce a mirror replica of the well known Shopify and to practice modularizing/architecting big projects!

 # GET STARTED